nashville-software-school/server-side-python-curriculum/book-1-kennels/chapters/PK_INTRO_SETUP.md

         else:
             response = []

-        # Send a JSON formatted string as a response
+        # This weird code sends a response back to the client
-        self.wfile.write(json.dumps(response).encode())
+        self.wfile.write(f"{response}".encode())

     # Here's a method on the class that overrides the parent's method.
     # It handles any POST request.
     def do_POST(self):
-        """Handles POST requests to the server"""
+        """Handles POST requests to the server
+        """
         # Set response code to 'Created'
         self._set_headers(201)

         content_len = int(self.headers.get('content-length', 0))
         post_body = self.rfile.read(content_len)
-        response = { "payload": post_body }
+        response = f"received post request:<br>{post_body}"
-        self.wfile.write(json.dumps(response).encode())
+        self.wfile.write(response.encode())

+    # Here's a method on the class that overrides the parent's method.
-    # A method that handles any PUT request.
+    # It handles any PUT request.

     def do_PUT(self):
-        """Handles PUT requests to the server"""
+        """Handles PUT requests to the server
-        self.do_PUT()

-    def _set_headers(self, status):
-        # Notice this Docstring also includes information about the arguments passed to the function
-        """Sets the status code, Content-Type and Access-Control-Allow-Origin headers on the response

-        Args:
-            status (number): the status code to return to the front end
         """
-        self.send_response(status)
-        self.send_header('Content-type', 'application/json')
-        self.send_header('Access-Control-Allow-Origin', '*')
-        self.end_headers()

-    # Another method!
-This supports requests with the OPTIONS verb.
-    def do_OPTIONS(self):
-        """Sets the options headers
-        """
-        self.send_response(200)
-        self.send_header('Access-Control-Allow-Origin', '*')
-        self.send_header('Access-Control-Allow-Methods', 'GET, POST, PUT, DELETE')
-        self.send_header('Access-Control-Allow-Headers', 'X-Requested-With, Content-Type, Accept')
-        self.end_headers()
+        self.do_POST()

 # This function is not inside the class.
 It is the starting